List of Power Rangers Samurai characters: Mia Watanabe

-Mike Fernandez
+Mike

 Mike is an avid video gamer and the lazy rebel of the group.
 He is very close friends with Kevin and Emily.
 Mike also wants to be as strong as Jayden and therefore sometimes trains rigorously to improve his skills.

 Being the slacker of the group, he is very irresponsible and once skipped out on training when he felt that he was not doing well to hang out with his old friends.
 He can also be somewhat cocky and tends to joke around, but he is kind and usually means well.
 While Mike is not as skilled as Jayden and Kevin, Mike is very crafty and tricky sometimes outwitting what would otherwise be a difficult enemy.
 His creativity is what allows him to defeat tough opponents.

 He often clashes with Kevin; however they are still the best of friends.
 He respects Kevin's stronger technique but will often deny it.
 Mentor Ji had trouble training him at first due to his lifestyle, but later they become more cooperative and Mike improves his Symbol Power, allowing him to access the powers of the Beetle Disk.

 Throughout the series, it is hinted that Mike has feelings for Emily.
 This is confirmed when, by the final episode, they are now in a relationship and Mike plans to travel with Emily back to her home to help care for her sister.

 In Super Megaforce, Mike is among the Rangers who assist the Megaforce Rangers in the final battle against the Warstar Armada.

-As the Green Ranger, he is the Samurai of the Forest and his personal weapon is the Forest Spear.
+As the Green Ranger, he is the Samurai of the Forest and his personal weapon is the Forest Spear themed on a yari.
 He pilots the Bear Folding Zord and the Beetle Zord.
 The Bear Disk allows him to use his signature move "Forest Vortex".
 He can also use the Beetle Disk with his Forest Spear to extend its range and power.
 He can use the Black Box to access his Super Mode or the Shark Disk to access Shark Attack Mode.
 When piloting a zord he morphs into his Megamode form.
 He will morph into Super Mega Mode or Mega Shark Mode if he was in Super Mode or Shark Attack mode prior to morphing.
 Using the Shogun Buckle he can access Shogun Mode.

 Mike is portrayed by Hector David, Jr, who was one of the handful of veteran Ranger actors to appear in the Super Megaforce finale.